 However, it's what Nguyen has done since retiring that makes him one of the more intriguing former players in recent memory.

-Like many former players that enter the enter the media industry, Nguyen tried his hand on-air.
+Like many former NFL players that enter the media industry, Nguyen tried his hand on-air.
 He co-hosted a sports radio talk show with Jason Minnix on ESPN San Antonio.

 Now?
 Nguyen owns his very own Chick-fil-A franchise in Montgomery Plaza in Fort Worth, Texas.
 He bought it in 2016 and told WFAA he operates it, well, like a football team.

 "I am the coach.
 We have coordinators and we have players.
 It's no different than football.
 Everyone has a position they are responsible for."

 — Chick-fil-A Franchisee and Former Texas A&M Linebacker Dat Nguyen

 While it's no Super Bowl, Nguyen chose to own his own Chick-fil-A — a company known for its hospitality, Christian-based values and, of course, delicious fried chicken — because he preferred the stability that coaching didn't bring.

 Nguyen and his college-sweetheart-turned-wife Becky have three daughters and twin boys.
 Owning a restaurant gives him time to spend with his family.